Mecademic/mecademicpy/README.md

 - A Python program sends robot commands at a very high rate.
 Reducing robot-side logging can save CPU resources on the robot and allow a higher API command rate.

-The "silent API mode" can be enabled either by calling `SetSilentApiMode`, or by using a silent `with` block.
+The "silent API mode" can be enabled either by calling `SetSilentApiMode`, or by using a silent "with" block.
 For example:

 ```python